16 South Australia

 The Constitution Act 1934 is the foundation of South Australia’s political system, setting out the main framework and its core constitutional features.[4]
 As with the other states, SA has a parliamentary system of government with strong Westminster characteristics, clearly influenced by the colonial imprint of the UK.
 In 1856, South Australia became a self-governing colony, and the original 1856 Constitution was, for its time, one of the most progressive in the world, with a range of radical features including the scope of its franchise and innovations such as the secret ballot.[5]
 As again with the other states, at the core of the SA system of government is the convention of responsible government whereby the political executive holds office insofar as it has the confidence of the lower house of parliament and is accountable to the people via their elected representatives in parliament.
 This is the model of how political accountability should work in South Australia, but as we highlight below, there are ongoing questions with how well it actually works.

-South Australia operates a majoritarian, full preferential, single member electoral system for the House of Assembly, and a proportional representative system for the upper house, with the single transferable vote.
+South Australia operates a majoritarian, full preferential, single-member electoral system for the House of Assembly, and a proportional representative system for the upper house, with the single transferable vote.
 Lower House members serve four-year terms, and Members of the Legislative Council (MLCs) serve for eight years.
 There has been sporadic media and political commentary arguing for reform by reducing the term length for MLCs.[9]

 South Australian Distinctiveness